Develop your legal expertise. Sharpen your commercial focus. Become a trusted adviser to clients around the globe.

 Perfect recipe for UNICEF

-Our UK offices recently collaborated to produce a DLA Piper UNICEF cook book.
+Our UK offices collaborated to produce a DLA Piper UNICEF cook book.
 It contained 59 recipes from employees, clients and high-profile figures and all proceeds were donated to UNICEF.

 Three teams from our New Zealand office successfully completed the Oxfam Trailwalker Challenge.
 Going to epic lengths for a great cause, they traversed 50km or 100km in difficult conditions.